Fall in Love (Benjamin Ingrosso song)

-"Fall in Love" is a song recorded by Swedish singer Benjamin Ingrosso.
-The song was released as a digital download in Sweden on 9 October 2015 and peaked at number 56 on the Swedish Singles Chart.
+"Fall in Love" is a song recorded by the Swedish singer Benjamin Ingrosso.
+The song was released as a digital download in Sweden on 9 October, 2015 and peaked at number 56 on the Swedish Singles Chart.
 The song was certified gold in Sweden in April 2017.

 Music video

 A music video to accompany the release of "Fall in Love" was first released onto YouTube on 9 October 2015 at a total length of three minutes and forty-nine seconds.